-Figure 19 demonstrates this approach.
-We deformed one of the troll models from Figure 18 using Blender's multi-resolution sculpting [vG09]pp. 101, and computed the resulting displacement map as a function on the surface.
+Figure 6.9 demonstrates this approach.
+We deformed one of the troll models from Figure 6.8 using Blender's multi-resolution sculpting [vG09, pp. 101], and computed the resulting displacement map as a function on the surface.
 Then, we computed a map to a different troll model, transported the displacement function with the map and applied the displacement.
 Note the similar semantic locations of the ornaments on the two trolls.
-Figure 13 used the computed map in the same way, to transport displacement functions.
+Figure 6.2 used the computed map in the same way, to transport displacement functions.
 We show our results, and the results of other map computation approaches on the same model, leading to inferior or similar results with an order of magnitude longer computation times.
-Note that our map was accurate enough to transport the details in a semantic way to the correct locations on the face and head of the target model.
+Note that the map we computed was accurate enough to transport the details in a semantic way to the correct locations on the face and head of the target model.